The Bernette B38 is the flagship model of the popular Bernette 30 series.

 What this machine can achieve is incredible.
-From delicate silks to robust muslin, the Bernette can take it on, making it the best sewing machine for creatives.
+From delicate silks to robust muslin, the Bernette can take it on, making it one of the best sewing machines for creatives.

 Professional and casual sewers need dependable and durable machines that can handle a wide variety of jobs – especially those people that need their investment in a sewing machine to really pay off.

 The versatility that the Bernette offers is a big bonus and one that we like to see.

 To be frank, some sewing machines can make an awful racket.
 They get the job done, yes, but the noise can drive anyone up the wall!

 If you have a young family or live with light-sleepers, a noisy machine is just going to create misery.